 This sheet is about exposure to citalopram or escitalopram in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

-Citalopram is a medication used to treat depression.
-Citalopram belongs to the class of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
+Citalopram is a medication that has been used to treat depression.
+It belongs to the class of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
 A common brand name for citalopram is Celexa®.

-Escitalopram contains the same active medication as citalopram.
-These two drugs act in the body in a very similar way.
-Escitalopram is used to treat depression and generalized anxiety disorder.
-It also belongs to the class of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
+Escitalopram contains the same active medication as citalopram and acts in a similar way in the body.
+It has been used to treat depression and generalized anxiety disorder.
+Escitalopram also belongs to the class of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
 A common brand name is Lexapro®.

-MotherToBaby has a fact sheet on depression: https://mothertobaby.org/fact-sheets/depression-pregnancy/, and anxiety: https://mothertobaby.org/fact-sheets/anxiety-fact/.
+MotherToBaby has facts sheet on depression https://mothertobaby.org/fact-sheets/depression-pregnancy/ and anxiety https://mothertobaby.org/fact-sheets/anxiety-fact/.

 Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
-However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
+However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.
-Some people may have a return of their symptoms (relapse) if they stop this medication during pregnancy.
+Some people might have a return of their symptoms (relapse) if they stop this medication during pregnancy.
 Stopping this medication suddenly can cause some people to have withdrawal symptoms.
-If you plan to stop this medication, your healthcare provider may suggest that you slowly lower the dose instead of stopping all at once.
-In addition, should you choose to stop taking this medication, it is important to have other forms of support in place (e.g. counseling or therapy) and a plan to restart the medication after delivery, if needed.
+If you plan to stop this medication, your healthcare provider might suggest that you slowly lower the dose instead of stopping all at once.

 I take citalopram or escitalopram.
 Can it make it harder for me to get pregnant?

 It is not known if citalopram or escitalopram can make it harder to get pregnant.
-Studies in animals found that citalopram might cause some reduced fertility (ability to get pregnant).
+Studies in animals suggest that citalopram might lower fertility (ability to get pregnant).

 Does taking citalopram or escitalopram increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-There have been some studies that suggested taking antidepressant medications may slightly increase the chance for miscarriage.
-However, a study on citalopram and escitalopram did not find an increased chance for miscarriage in people taking these medications.
+A study on citalopram and escitalopram did not find an increased chance of miscarriage in people taking these medications.

 Does taking citalopram or escitalopram increase the chance of birth defects?

-Some studies suggest that taking citalopram/escitalopram throughout the pregnancy may increase the chance for pregnancy related problems such as preterm birth (birth before 37 weeks of pregnancy) and low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-However, research has also shown that when depression is left untreated during pregnancy, there could be an increased chance for pregnancy complications.
-This makes it hard to know if it is the medication, untreated depression, or other factors that are increasing the chance for these problems.
+Some studies suggest that taking citalopram or escitalopram throughout pregnancy might increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) and low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+However, research has also shown that depression could increase the chance of pregnancy complications.
+This makes it hard to know if the medication, the underlying depression, or other factors are the cause of these problems.

-Some, but not all, studies have suggested that when people who are pregnant take SSRIs such as escitalopram or citalopram during the second half of the pregnancy, their babies might have an higher chance for a serious lung condition called persistent pulmonary hypertension.
-Persistent pulmonary hypertension happens in 1 or 2 out of 1,000 births.
-Among the studies looking at this, the overall chance for pulmonary hypertension when an SSRI was used in pregnancy was less than 1/100 (less than 1%).
+Some, but not all, studies have suggested that when people take SSRIs such as citalopram or escitalopram during the second half of pregnancy, their babies might have a higher chance of a serious lung condition called persistent pulmonary hypertension (PPH).
+In the general population, PPH happens in 1 or 2 out of every 1,000 births.
+Some studies suggest that the overall chance of PPH when an SSRI is used in pregnancy is less than 1 out of every 100 births (less than 1%).

-Some medications taken during pregnancy are associated with withdrawal symptoms in a newborn after delivery.
-If you are taking escitalopram or citalopram at the time of delivery, your baby might have irritability, jitteriness, tremors (shivering), constant crying, different sleep patterns, problems with eating and controlling body temperature, and some problems with breathing.
+The use of citalopram or escitalopram during pregnancy can cause temporary symptoms in newborns soon after birth.
+These symptoms are sometimes referred to as withdrawal.
+Symptoms can include irritability, jitteriness, tremors (shivering), constant crying, or changes in sleep patterns.
+Problems with eating, controlling body temperature, or breathing can also happen.
 In most cases, these symptoms are mild and go away within a couple weeks with no treatment.
-Some babies may need to stay in the nursery or NICU until the symptoms go away.
-Most babies exposed to escitalopram or citalopram in late pregnancy do not have these symptoms.
-It is important that your healthcare providers know you are taking these medications so that if symptoms occur your baby can get the care that’s best for them.
+Some babies might need to stay in the nursery or NICU until the symptoms go away.
+Not all babies exposed to citalopram or escitalopram will have symptoms.
+It is important that your healthcare providers know you are taking citalopram or escitalopram so that if symptoms occur your baby can get the care that is best for them.

 Does taking citalopram or escitalopram in pregnancy affect future behavior or learning for the child?

-One small study followed eleven babies exposed to citalopram during pregnancy.
-At one year of age there was no difference in their development compared to children who were not exposed to citalopram.
-Most studies find no increase in attention deficit hyperactivity disorder (ADHD) in children exposed to SSRIs during pregnancy.
-Most studies also find that SSRIs do not appear to increase the chance of autism spectrum disorder (ASD) after considering the effects of maternal depression or other factors.
+One study followed 11 babies exposed to citalopram during pregnancy.
+At one year of age, there was no difference in their development compared to children who were not exposed to citalopram.
+Studies on the use of SSRIs in pregnancy and the chance of attention deficit hyperactivity disorder (ADHD) or autism spectrum disorder (ASD) in children have had mixed results.
+However, most studies do not find an increased chance of ADHD or ASD in children exposed to SSRIs during pregnancy after considering the possible role of other factors, such as family history of these conditions.

 Breastfeeding while taking citalopram or escitalopram:

-If a male takes citalopram or escitalopram, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects in a partner’s pregnancy?
+If a man takes citalopram or escitalopram, could it affect fertility or increase the chance of birth defects?

-Escitalopram/citalopram and other SSRIs have been reported to cause some sexual side effects, such as lower sexual desire or problems with ejaculation.
-There are several cases reported with males where sperm quality was affected with long-term escitalopram/citalopram use.
-The sperm quality improved when the medication was stopped.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+Citalopram, escitalopram, and other SSRIs have been reported to cause some sexual side effects in men, such as lower sexual desire or problems with ejaculation.
+There are several case reports of effects on sperm quality after long-term use of citalopram or escitalopram.
+These effects could lower men’s fertility (ability to get a partner pregnant).
+Sperm quality improved when the medication was stopped.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.